w3c/wai-tutorials/source/carousels/functionality.html.erb.md

 ## Indicating carousel items
 {:.newex}

-Indicating the total number of carousel items and which one of them is currently being displayed helps users to orient themselves and find any information they need.
+Indicating the total number of carousel items and which one of them is currently being displayed helps users to orient themselves.
 Ideally this is done by a set of styled buttons that each represent a carousel item in the sequence.
-Providing these slide representations as buttons that can be activated allows users to browse more freely within the carousel items.
 Providing these buttons within a list, adds meaning and semantics to the content, such as the number and order of the carousel items.

 ### Carousel item indicator
 {:.ex}